 Quantitative Research & Trading

-Winning โ€˜Best Executive Search โ€“ Quantโ€™, by HFM in the European Quant Services Award 2021, as well as being named last yearโ€™s Best Executive Search Firm by HFM for the US, we are committed to helping our clients secure top Quants talent.
+Selby Jennings is the 2021 award winner for โ€˜Best Executive Search โ€“ Quantโ€™ by HFM in the European Quant Services Awards, as well as being named last yearโ€™s Best Executive Search Firm by HFM for the US.

 โ€‹If you're a Quantitative Research & Trading professional, please register your CV/resume.